lowji194/AdsBlock-Filter/Filer_Path/README-EN.md

 ### 3. **Activate the Filter**

 After adding the filter URL, the filter will automatically block ads while you browse the web.
-You can enable or disable the filter at any time in the **[...]
+You can enable or disable the filter at any time in the settings of **uBlock Origin** or **AdGuard**.

 ---

 ## ⚙️ **Technical Information**

-This filter is created to help you block ads, pop-ups, and other unwanted content while browsing the web.
-The filter is maintained and updated regularly[...]
+This filter is designed to help you block ads, pop-ups, and other unwanted content while browsing the web.
+The filter is continuously maintained and updated to ensure optimal performance.

 ---